Liberty Broadcasting System: Liberty Broadcasting System today

-In the mid-2000s, a Spokane, Washington-based broadcaster, the Mutual Broadcasting System (not related to the former network), began using the Mutual and Liberty names on its two stations, KTRW AM 970 Spokane; and KTAC FM 93.9 Ephrata, Washington.
+In the mid-2000s, a Spokane, Washington-based broadcaster, Thomas W. Read, began using the Mutual Broadcasting System and Liberty Broadcasting names as licensees for his two stations, KTRW AM 970 Spokane; and KTAC FM 93.9 Ephrata, Washington.
 These stations have no connections with the original network, but present adult standards, nostalgia, and some Christian programming, using these names as part of the nostalgia-style branding.